top of page

 Doctoral thesis by Linnea Johansson

 Linnea Johansson, Ph.
-D, has researched mobile health interventions with Evira as the main focus in his doctoral thesis .
+D, has researched mobile health interventions with Evira as the main focus in her doctoral thesis.
 She brings up several important lessons about how to think about digital treatment and analyzes what worked and what didn't work during Evira's development period.
 She concludes by stating that digital health interventions together with clinical visits, such as Evira, provide a better treatment effect than behavioral treatment alone.
 Linnea also places great emphasis on the importance of technical maturity of digital systems, as well as the importance of teaching clinical staff how treatment with the help of digital support systems should be carried out.

-EurEvira - international multicenter study (ongoing)
+EurEvira - international multicenter study

 EurEvira is an international multicenter study that is ongoing in several European countries to evaluate how Evira together with local childhood obesity treatment works in countries other than Sweden.

-The study is currently being conducted at the following sites in Europe.
+The study is currently being conducted at the following sites in Europe:

 11062b_84aaae820d00415a93be206a7e4190cc~mv2_edited.jpg